SirVer/giti/README.md

 # Running fix commands

-When running `g fix`, the tool will figure out which files have changed compared to `origin/master` and run auto-formatting tool on them.
+When running `g fix`, the tool will figure out which files have changed compared to `origin/master` or `origin/main` and run auto-formatting tool on them.
 You need to install them separately and have them on your `$PATH`:

 - **clang-format:** For c++ files and protobuf.
 Install with `brew install clang-format`.